Welcome to Hope and a Home

 We award scholarships through our Mike Young Education Fund to continue supporting students in our program throughout their academic journey.

 In addition to providing scholarships, staff also assist students to apply for Pell grants, DC TAG, DC-CAP, and other sources of educational support funding.
-We are proud that MYEF has helped students from Hope and a Home start college year after year.
+We are proud that MYEF has helped students from Hope and a Home start college year after year, with a plan that includes acquiring as little debt as possible.

 Mary Jo Schumacher